Kerala Assembly ruckus: Court dismisses discharge petitions filed by accused | Law-Order

 - India

-In a setback for Kerala's ruling LDF, a court here on Wednesday dismissed the discharge petitions filed by General Education Minister V Sivankutty and five others in the 2015 Assembly ruckus case.
+In a setback for Kerala's ruling LDF, a court here on Wednesday dismissed the discharge petitions filed by General Education Minister V Sivankutty and five others in the 2015 Assembly ruckus case, saying the material produced before it by the prosecution disclose a grave suspicion that the accused have committed the offences.

 Dismissing the petitions, the Chief Judicial Magistrate (CJM), Thiruvananthapuram also directed the minister and five other accused to appear before it on November 22 to frame charges.

+''Upon considering the police report, documents sent with it and after hearing the prosecution and accused this court cannot consider the charge against the accused to be groundless'', the order said.

+The court further said that on sifting and weighing the materials produced by the prosecution and on considering the police report, documents sent with it under section 173 of CrPC and hearing both sides, it is of the opinion that there is sufficient ground for presuming that accused have committed offences punishable under section 447, 427 read with 34 of Indian Penal Code and Section 3(1) of Prevention of Damage to Public Property Act. ''Hence accused numbers 1 to 6 are not entitled to get discharge as prayed for'', it said.

-Reacting to the court order, Leader of Opposition in the State Assembly V D Satheesan said Sivankutty has lost moral right to continue as minister.
+Reacting to the court order, Leader of the Opposition in the State Assembly V D Satheesan said Sivankutty has lost the moral right to continue as a minister.

 Urging the minister to quit, the Congress leader said the court rejected their petitions considering the visuals of Sivankutty and others destroying public property by climbing on the desk in the Assembly.